Surfing in Chile: Ritoque

-Just north of Viña del Mar, Ritoque is one of Chile's most beautiful places for surfing.
+Just north of Viña del Mar, Ritoque has the conditions for surfing.
 On the 13 kilometer long Ritoque beach waves can get as high as 7 meters.

 Arica

 Close by the city of Arica is the Playa Gringo, whereas the name tells many US Americans go to surf.
 Even though there are spots with rocks in the water, the qualification for the national championship takes place there.
 Waves can get up to 4 meters high.

 Totoralillo

 Totoralillo is located 12 km to the south of Coquimbo and 450 km at the north of Santiago.
 This Tahiti style beach, white sanded and clear water, offers all level surfers 6 different waves to enjoy: Derecharcha, Punta, Cabañas, Muro, Cacho and Pipe, right and left waves.

-It counts with a surf school, and different cabins where to stay.
+It has a surf school, and different cabins where to stay.